haiku/website/content/guides/virtualizing/xen.md

 ![](/files/guides/virtualizing/xen/ipv6.png)

-Here, you can forward the network packets of the VM to a physical network, or keep the virtual network isolated.
-If you need Internet connection on the VM, you should forward to a physical network connected to the Internet.
+Here, you can forward the network packets of the virtual machine to a physical network, or keep the virtual network isolated.
+If you need an Internet connection on the virtual machine, you should forward to a physical network connected to the Internet.
 When you are done, click **`Finish`**

 ![](/files/guides/virtualizing/xen/connect_physical.png)

-The virtual network will then be created.
+The virtual network should be good to go.
 Now, close the Connection Details window.

-On the virt-manager window, right-click on the Haiku VM, and choose **`Open`**.
+On the virt-manager window, right-click on the Haiku virtual machine and choose **`Open`**.
 Then, click on the button with the light-bulb icon to switch to the VM configuration tab.

 ![](/files/guides/virtualizing/xen/vm_settings.png)